27 Building a DSL

 geom_smooth(method = "lm")

-aes() captures column names as expressions without evaluating them. +.gg (the S3 method for + on ggplot objects) takes the existing plot and attaches the new layer.
-The plot is built incrementally, one + at a time, accumulating a list of layers, scales, and coordinates.
+aes() captures column names as expressions without evaluating them, while +.gg (the S3 method for + on ggplot objects) takes the existing plot and attaches the new layer.
+This is the + operator overloading pattern in ggplot2.
+The plot builds incrementally, one + at a time, accumulating a list of layers, scales, and coordinates.
 This is an expression builder pattern: each + returns a new (or modified) plot object, and the final object is rendered only when printed.
+Incremental building solves the formula problem, but it introduces a new one: every + is a standalone layer, with no awareness of what the other layers are doing.
+What if the verbs themselves need to know about the data?

 data.table.
-DT[i, j, by] overloads the [ operator.
-All three arguments are captured by substitute() and evaluated in the data.table’s scope.
-There is no pipe, no chain of function calls.
+DT[i, j, by] overloads the [ operator so that all three arguments are captured by substitute() and evaluated in the data.table’s scope.
+No pipe, no chain of function calls.
 Everything happens inside [, which is both concise and dense.

-Each DSL makes a different trade-off.
-Formulas redefine arithmetic operators inside a special object. ggplot2 overloads + on a class. dplyr uses data masking and generic dispatch. data.table overloads [.
-The technique varies; the principle is the same: capture code, give it new meaning.
+Each DSL makes a different trade-off: formulas redefine arithmetic operators inside a special object, ggplot2 overloads + on a class, dplyr uses data masking and generic dispatch, data.table overloads [.
+The technique varies, but the principle does not.
+Capture code, give it new meaning.
+What happens when you try this yourself?

 Exercises